lanhin/TripletRun/README.md

 12. More details of the device: different calculation types and computation power.
 13. Change time counting from second to microsecond.
 14. Timing simulation for performance profiling.
+15. Scheduling time simulation: use a constant or calculate it on demand.

 ## Develope Notes
 - (2017-11-13) Now the simulator can really run and produce the processing time of the input graph.
 There're still many bugs to fix and many features to add.